- Find Information

 Step 3b: Searching Grey Literature

-In order to perform a comprehensive search of the available literature, you should also search grey literature.
+In order to perform a comprehensive search of the available literature, it's often recommended (though not required) to search grey literature.
 Grey literature is research and other types of information produced outside of academic or traditional publishing channels like scientific journals.
+The inclusion of grey literature sources can make your systematic review more robust.
 Examples of grey literature include:

 Completed clinical trials | Research studies that test a medical, surgical, or behavioral intervention in people. |